sammcj/smcleod/_posts/2017-03-22-the-airline.md

 Not far from the new destinations the co-pilot notices that due to the reduced fuel load, there was a warning light showing low fuel pressure, this was an issue as turning back to the original destination would result in a potential fatal situation for those on board but they'd be stretching their fuel to make the new destination safely.

-_Good news_, they made it to the new destination and the sick customers were treated immediately upon arrival.
+The good news is they made it to the new destination and the sick customers were treated immediately upon arrival, _this time._

 ---